Tabletop RPG advice for little dragons

 Druid

 Note that Druids also get access to Barkskin, a 2nd level spell that boosts your AC to 16.
 The spell lasts for 1 hour and does not require concentration.
-This might be a better choice for some Druids if you can give up the spell slot.
+Barkskin might be a better choice for some Druids if you can give up the spell slot.

 Fighter